kavyaPerepu19/kavyaPerepu19/Readme.md

 # 👋 Hi there, I'm Perepu Krishna Kavya Sri!

-🎓 Final-year Computer Science undergraduate at **Keshav Memorial Institute of Technology**, passionate about **software development**, **machine learning**, and **compiler design**.
+🎓 Computer Science undergraduate at **Keshav Memorial Institute of Technology**, passionate about **software development**, **machine learning**, and **compiler design**.
 I'm a hands-on builder who loves turning complex ideas into practical and scalable applications.

 ---